-- Increase heat, just enough to meld all of the ingredients together and then reduce.
+8. Increase heat, just enough to melt all of the ingredients together and then reduce.

 The Instant Pot is by far the quickest way to make this squash, but it is not the only way.
 You could use your microwave (45 min) or roast the squash in your oven (about 50 min at 400 degrees).
 I love the smell of roasted squash in my oven, but when I want to limit the amount of heat coming into the kitchen, keep this process to a 1 pot side dish and speed up the cooking time, I’ll choose my Instant Pot over any other method!
 If you still don’t have an Instant Pot, fall-time seems like the time I use ours the most!
 Between stews, soups, and roasting veggies, it has a permanent spot on our counter, these days.

 We love seed saving around here!
 I love being able to capture a seed from a fruit or vegetable if I know that it’s special, it can grow well in my zone and we all love it.
 I especially take advantage of saving seeds from my butternut squash.
 Once I take the guts/ seeds out of the squash, I rinse them, removing the strings and other bits of squash.

 Get them as clean as possible.
 I like to use a strainer to get them super clean.
 Then place them on a newspaper and let them dry out really really good.
 Like practically 2 weeks.
 If there are little bits left on the seeds, they’ll dry up and you can remove them a bit easier toward the end of the drying time.